Overdraft Privilege Service Policy

 As noted above, we retain full discretion to decline to pay any item under the Overdraft Privilege Program.
 This means we can refuse to pay any overdraft for any reason.
 Even if we decide to pay an overdraft item, absent an agreement to the contrary, such payment does not create any duty to pay future overdrafts.
 If we do not authorize and pay an overdraft, your transaction will be declined and we may assess NSF fees on your account in accordance with your account agreement and the fee schedule in effect at the time of the overdraft.

 For each overdraft item, we will charge the standard per item Overdraft/NSF Fee set forth in our fee schedule (currently $25.00).
+We will charge you a transfer fee of $1.00 for automatic transfers from one line account or line of credit to another to cover an overdraft.
 In addition, under our standard overdraft practices:

 - There is no limit on the total fees we can charge you for overdrawing your account.